-A few reasons why cops haven't immediately shot down London Gatwick airport drone menace
+A few reasons why cops didn't immediately shoot down London Gatwick airport drone menace

 Risk of causing even more embuggerance is high, we repeat: high

-Comment As the Gatwick drones chaos rolls on, with the airport now set to reopen at 8pm UK time at the earliest*, many people have been asking a simple question: why the hell can't the authorities just shoot down the offending drones?
+Comment As the Gatwick drones chaos rolled on, with the airport set to reopen at 8pm UK time at the earliest*, many people have been asking a simple question: why the hell can't the authorities just shoot down the offending drones?

 Like all simple questions, the answer is complex.
 Counter-drones tech is a new field and not quite as easy as you might imagine.

 The most obvious solution is to shoot down the drones using a rifle or a shotgun.
 Here the problem is simple: a rifle bullet fired upwards travels a very long way if it doesn't hit its target, or passes through it.
 If you're using a .308"/7.62mm rifle pointed upwards at 70 degrees, the dangerous zone in front of it where the bullet could land is up to 2.5 miles or four kilometres long.

 Current police issue rifles tend to fire .223"/5.56mm rounds, which can still travel up to 8,000ft (1.5 miles, 2.4km) high if fired at 70 degrees.

 Are the police going to evacuate a 2.5-mile strip of West Sussex so they can go all Dirty Harry on the drones?
 Of course not.